Barmouth Lifeboat Station: History

 Local funding provided the first boathouse.
 It was initially said that a new boathouse would be constructed, but it is possible that an older 1800s building was converted.
-There are reports of a stone building measuring 30' x 9', with a doorway 6' 6" x 6', and costing £95.
+There are reports of a stone building measuring 30 ft x 9 ft, with a doorway 6 ft 6 in x 6 ft, and costing £95.
 It is thought that this building is now the Harbour Master's office.

 On 28 December 1851, with the existing lifeboat deteriorating, Capt.
 Kenyon of Barmouth wrote to the RNIPLS, requesting that the lifeboat be replaced.
-In October 1853, a new 27-foot 8-oared, self-righting 'pulling and sailing' (P&S) lifeboat, one with oars and sails, costing £135, was built by Forrestt of Limehouse, and was delivered to Caernarfon free of charge by the London and North Western and the Chester and Holyhead Railway companies.
+In October 1853, a new 27 ft self-righting 'Pulling and Sailing' (P&S) lifeboat, one with sails and (eight) oars, was built by Forrestt of Limehouse at a cost of £135, and was delivered to Caernarfon free of charge by the London and North Western and the Chester and Holyhead Railway companies.
 The lifeboat was then sailed down to Barmouth by the crew.

-In 1859, both the Barmouth and lifeboats were taken away, and were extended by 6-feet, the Barmouth lifeboat now being 33-foot long, rowing 12-oars.